 THE GENEVANS, the student choir of Geneva College, is heir to a tradition of choral singing dating from the early years of the college over a century and a half ago.
 The mission of the choir expresses Geneva′s belief that music, as one of God′s finest gifts, meets a deep, universal need in people.
 The choir′s repertoire is broad and varied, reflecting the belief that “all of life, always and everywhere, is life in the presence of God.”

-Conductor David Kenneth Smith continues his tenure as director of THE GENEVANS in this his second season.
-Dr. Smith has taught Voice in the Music Department at Geneva College since 2001, and directed psalm singing in the College′s Chapel program for six years.
+Dr. Smith continues his tenure as director of THE GENEVANS in this his second season.
+He has taught Voice in the Music Department at Geneva College since 2001, and directed psalm singing in the College′s Chapel program for six years.
 Dr. Smith earned his degrees in Voice Performance at Wheaton Conservatory and Indiana University, Bloomington.
 He lives near Cranberry Twp., Penn. with his wife, pianist Marie Libal-Smith.